theZFJ/manual/docs/editingProcess.rst

 Once you're ready, an editor will be asked to look over your article and leave Google Docs comments.
 If you disagree with any of the edits, please discuss it with the editor before resolving the comments.

-Escalate any issues to whoever should have the issues escalated to them (for now, Rorschach).
+Escalate any issues to the next editor in the chain.